kalanaS95/Light-Weight-DIFT/README.md

 replace the files from the first attack when re running the attack.**

-# Analysis of Multi-host screengrab attack on the victim side
+# Analysis of Multi-host screengrab attack on the victim's side

 1. First, fire up both virtual computers
 2. Then, to run the attack first change directory to the “Multi-host-screengrab”